 Wood is a beautiful natural material commonly used in furniture, flooring, and other projects.
 The polish and finish of wood make it an attractive material to use, and it is not uncommon to see wooden cabinets or tables in homes, offices, and other places where people gather together.
+In this article, we will teach you ways on how do you get permanent marker off of wood.

 It is durable and strong enough to withstand most normal wear-and-tear that happens with regular use.
 But there are many disadvantages that you may want to consider before using wood for your next project.
 One such drawback of wood is that permanent markers can sometimes be tough to get off.

 It can easily become stained with permanent markers if children are left alone with them or if they fall off of a table.
-If you have children at home who like drawing on their clothes or things in their room, they will eventually run out of paper and turn to the nearest wood surface to continue their masterpiece.
+If you have children at home who like drawing on their clothes or things in their room, they will eventually run out of paper and turn to the nearest wood surface to continue their masterpieces.

 Don’t worry, though, because there are a few ways to remove permanent markers from wood.
 With a little elbow grease and the right supplies, you should be able to get those pesky marks off in no time!